 Notes: The estimating equation is (19).
-We report $-\eta_s$ and $\alpha$ .
+We report $-\eta_s$ and α .
 Observations are households and the dependent variable is the log change in import-relative-to-domestic expenditures across all Homescan products between 2014 and 2015.
 In our baseline in column 1, robust standard errors are clustered by 50 household bins according to household income in 2014, observations are weighted by the product of the number of households in each of the 50 bins and the share of each household's expenditures among households within that bin, and we winsorize the dependent variable at the first percentile in both tails.
 Columns 2-7 each make one change relative to the baseline in column 1.
-In column 2 we do not winsorize, in column 3 we instead winsorize at the 5th percentile, in column 4 we do not weigh observations, in column 5 instead weigh observations by expenditures in 2014, in column 6 we omit changes in real income from the regression specification, and in column 7 we control for household size. \p<.1; \\p<.05; \\\p<.01 to require that import demand shocks between 2014 and 2015 across income bins are not systematically related to income.
+In column 2 we do not winsorize, in column 3 we instead winsorize at the 5th percentile, in column 4 we do not weigh observations, in column 5 instead weigh observations by expenditures in 2014, in column 6 we omit changes in real income from the regression specification, and in column 7 we control for household size. p<.1; p<.05; p<.01 proach 2.

+Results.
+Whereas we estimate regression (19) at the household level, we cluster standard errors by 50 income bins defined by quantiles of the household income distribution in our sample in 2014.
+We do so to allow for the possibility of correlated imported demand shocks across households in the same income bin; however, as stated above, we continue to require that import demand shocks between 2014 and 2015 across income bins are not systematically related to income.
 We weigh observations (households) by the product of the number of households in each of the 50 bins and the share of household h's expenditures among households within that bin and winsorize the dependent variable at the first percentile in both tails.
 We revisit each of these choices in robustness.

 The first column of Table 4 displays our baseline results.
-In all tables we report the estimated coefficient, which is $-\eta_s$ .
-We find $\eta_s = -2.19$ , which implies a substantially lower elasticity of substitution for higher-income households.
-For example, the elasticity of substitution of a household with 2014 income of 60,000 CHF is approximately 2.4 ( $\approx$ 2.19 $\times$ log 3) lower than a household with income of 20,000 CHF.
+In all tables we report the estimated coefficient, which is $-\eta_s$.
+We find $\eta_s = -2.19$, which implies a substantially lower elasticity of substitution for higher-income households.
+For example, the elasticity of substitution of a household with 2014 income of 60,000 CHF is approximately 2.4 (\approx 2.19 \times log 3) lower than a household with income of 20,000 CHF.
 This gap shapes the non-linear effects of import price changes in our quantification.